AutonomousVehicleLaboratory/vision_semantic_segmentation/README.md

 roslaunch vision_semantic_segmentation camera1_mapping.launch
 ```

-TODO: Add instruction for the semantic segmentation network.
+Now we need to set up the configuration for the semantic segmentation network.

-<u>Setup the semantic segmentation network</u>
+> We have saved the network weight in the `/mnt/avl_shared/qinru/iros2020/resnext50_os8`, you don't have to download it if you are using the cluster.

 1. Download the trained weight from Google Drive (`Living Laboratory-AVLResearch-Papers-Publications-IROS2020-Semantic Mapping-network-resnext50_os8-run1-model_best.pth`).

 2. Create your local configuration by creating a copy from the template YAML file

    ```
+   # In the root directory
+   cd ~/codebase/ros_workspace/src/vision_semantic_segmentation

    cp config/template.yaml config/avl.yaml
    ```

+3. Make sure the configuration of `config/avl.yaml` is set up correctly.
+We have already provide the default value, but you may want to change it.
-3. Open `config/avl.yaml` and set the `MODEL.WEIGHT` as the path to the trained weight.
-Set the `DATASET_CONFIG` to the path to the configuration file of the dataset so that you can visualize the semantic output in color, it is in the `config/class_19.json` in this repository.
+   *  `MODEL.WEIGHT` corresponds to the path to the trained weight.
+   * `DATASET_CONFIG` corresponds to the path to the configuration file of the dataset so that you can visualize the semantic output in color, it is the `config/class_19.json` in this repository.

-4. Make sure `DATASET.NUM_CLASSES` is equal to the number of classes.
+   * Make sure `DATASET.NUM_CLASSES` is equal to the number of classes.

 ### TL;DR